OpenSees/OpenSeesDocumentation/source/user/manual/model/elements/ConcentratedPlasticityBeamIntegration.rst

      - Tag of previously-defined Elastic section object elastic behavior along element length. (see note 2 below)

 Note 1: The plastic-deformations behavior at the element ends represents finite plastic deformations.
-E.g. Bending must be defined in terms of bending moment vs plastic-rotation, Axial must be defined in terms of axial force vs plastic axial deformations, etc. Because this integration defines flexibilities, you do not need to add rigid behavior for elastic deformation components.
+E.g. Bending must be defined in terms of bending moment vs plastic rotation, Axial must be defined in terms of axial force vs plastic axial deformations, etc. Because this integration defines flexibilities, you do not need to add rigid behavior for elastic deformation components, as they are already taken care of by the elastic segment.

-Note 2: The elastic-section behavior is the typical section behavior, e.g. moment-curvature, etc.
+Note 2: Use an elastic section which defines elastic moment-curvature, force-strain deformations

 Code Developed by: |Silvia Mazzoni (Silvia's Brainery) & Michael Scott (Oregon State University)|